What makes VST unique?

 Can I complete a VST diploma or degree program without moving to Vancouver?

 Yes.
 VST offers extensive offsite programming which allows students to complete degree programs without moving to Vancouver.
-Most of the degree programs require on site intensives offered four times a year.
-Distance learning students can attend class in real-time through Zoom, interacting with their professors and other students, see each other’s faces and engage in the important dialogue that frames deep learning.
+Most of the degree programs require on site intensives offered three times a year.
+Distance learning students can attend class in real-time through Zoom, a video platform that helps them interact with their professors and other students, see each other’s faces and engage in the important dialogue that frames deep learning.

 Will I have opportunities for practical ministry during my time at VST?

 Yes.
 The School enjoys close cooperative relationships with local churches, hospitals, social service agencies and other institutions.
-These enable VST to provide you with supervised learning programs in a diversity of ministry specializations.
+These enable VST to provide you with supervised learning programs in a diverse array of ministry specializations.
 Students are also given the opportunity to take more advanced courses as electives in this field.
-Each degree program has units for contextually-based learning.
+Each degree program has units for contextual-based learning.

 A unique ministry preparation opportunity exists at VST through our Leadership Studio.
 Just as an artist brings raw materials, passion and creativity into a studio, so too do we.
 The raw material of leadership is very simply the story of each student’s own life.
-In the interplay of narrative, context and theology real life challenges come into the Studio each week: experiences on which to practice technique, to test theories, to recover passion, to weather failure.
-Students who seize the opportunity to create something from that which they bring into studio are transformed through their efforts, their insights and the love of the craft of leadership.
+In the interplay of narrative, context, and theology, real life challenges come into the Studio each week: experiences on which to practice technique, to test theories, to recover passion, and to weather failure.
+Students who seize the opportunity to create from what they bring into the studio are transformed through their efforts, their insights, and the love of the craft of leadership.